Ismenama5s/haseeb-qureshi.github.io/_posts/2016-04-14-farewell-app-academy-hello-airbnb-part-ii.md

 ## A Few Statistics

 By the end of my process, I had received a total of 8 job offers (not including re-negotiation with App Academy).
-I had completed 12 onsites total, so my I had a total onsite-to-offer rate of 66%.
+I had completed 12 onsites total, so I had a total onsite-to-offer rate of 66%.

 Considering only the onsites after receiving my first offer however, my onsite-to-offer rate was 87%.